chiggachiggayeah/weatherman/weatherman.md

 "About you."

 "Don't sell yourself short.
 Soon you'll be all anyone's talking about."
 She pointed to a newspaper on the dashboard.
 Naram picked it up.
 The Daily Dorset.
 Triumphant and stretched on the front page was a blurry picture of the van taken from a distance.
-It was hard to see anything but Naram's silhouette peering into fantasic light pouring out of the back of the van like it was a portal to the horrific, splendor of the underworld.
+It was hard to see anything but Naram's silhouette peering into fantastic light pouring out of the back of the van like it was a portal to the horrific, splendor of the underworld.
 The headline was *Modern Witchdoctor: Man and Strange Machine Stop Dorset's Doom*.
 Tires clawed at the dirt.
 Naram threw down the paper to see the woman and the truck speeding off.

 He started the van and raced after them.
 The van gained.
 He could see the woman smiling in the bed of the truck.
 She stood and positioned herself behind the turret.
 She leaned back and aimed upwards.
 She fired.
 A beam of split light roared into the clouds, along with a capsule that burst high above them in a modest cough of violet smoke.
 It didn't seem to have an effect.
 And then the sky began to rumble.
 A sudden mist swam along the tips of the blades of grass and mingled with their tires' kicked-up dirt.
 She waved as fog rolled in and swallowed her and the truck and everything else.
 Naram couldn't even see the road.